See MapTrack in action

 Better budgeting decisions

-Summary: Condition logging keeps equipment safe and usable longer.
+Summary: Condition logging keeps equipment safe and usable longer, ensuring that items are well-maintained and reducing the likelihood of premature replacement.

 4. Centralised, Real-Time Asset Visibility